seekhealing/seekhealing.github.io/_sections/directors/rachel-wurzman.md

 ---
 type: team
-category: Officers of the Board
+category: Board of Directors
 name: Rachel Wurzman, PHD
-title: Director of Science
 image: /assets/images/team-headshot-rachel.jpg
-order: 2
+order: 1
 ---

 Background: Neuroscience PhD, post-doctoral research fellow in the LCNS at the University of Pennsylvania